 How Is Baby Boy Growth Measured?

-When we talk about baby boy growth chart we usually gauge in the four broad categories:
+When we talk about baby boy growth chart, we usually gauge it in the following broad categories (1):

 Initially doctors are more concerned for the baby’s height and weight.
-While height of a baby depends largely on his genes, it is very important to keep track of baby boy weight chart.
-Weight can tell whether baby is able to digest food properly and is able to extract nutrition from it.
+While the height of a baby depends largely on his genes, it is very important to keep track of baby boy weight charts.
+Weight can tell whether a baby is able to digest food properly and is able to extract nutrition from it.

 Child Growth Percentile Calculator